 5th November 2018

-The South Devon Marine Academy (SDMA) team have been in joyous mood recently after securing nomination for ‘Best Apprenticeship or Training Scheme’ at the Metstrade ‘Boat Builders Awards 2018’.
+The South Devon Marine Academy (SDMA) team have been in joyous mood recently after securing nomination for ‘Best Apprenticeship or Training Scheme’ at the Metstrade ‘Boat Builder Awards 2018’.

 In partnership with the Korea Marine Education Academy (EDU), SDMA’s nomination is for the establishment of the South Korea boat technician vocational training scheme; addressing the lack of recognised vocational training and non-existent industry standards amongst South Korean leisure boat repairs and maintenance.